krsanky/antfilter/go/README.md

 These are some messy notes.
+I think I cut these from the go distribution's docs.

     hg clone -r release https://go.googlecode.com/hg/ go

 $GOBIN
 The location where binaries will be installed.
 The default is $GOROOT/bin